ValwareIRC/unrealircd-conf-shl/README.md

-An UnrealIRCd configuration file syntax highlighter for VSCode
+## An unofficial UnrealIRCd configuration file syntax highlighter for VSCode